Welcome to the Beatson Lab, based at

 - Reverse vaccinology: identifying candidate bacterial vaccine candidates

-- Investigating the role of bacteriophage in mobilizing virulence genes
+- Investigating the role of bacteriophage in mobilising virulence genes

 - PacBio SMRT genome assembly and methylome analysis